arcadefire/nice-spinner/README.md

 NiceSpinner is a re-implementation of the default Android's spinner, with a nice arrow animation and a different way to display its content.

-It follows the material design guidelines, and it is compatible starting from Api 14.
+It follow1s the material design guidelines, and it is compatible starting from Api 14.

 ![alt tag](nice-spinner.gif)